The Human Performance Juxtaposition Site

 difficulty-importance-frequency model

 One of several models available for use in selecting tasks for training.
-Using this model, tasks are identifies as critical based on the difficulty, importance, and frequency of job task performance.
+Using this model, tasks are identified as critical based on the difficulty, importance, and frequency of job task performance.

 discovery learning